tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - **Docker Swarm**
   + It's integrated into Docker Engine, so you have everything in one product.
-  + It's a plug-and-play tool that manages multiple Docker hosts
+  + A plug-and-play tool that manages multiple Docker hosts
   + They removed the requirement to have a separate distributed file system.
 They actually have a "mesh protocol", an in-memory rounting structure.
   + Terminology/Structure:
     * Manager: have *discovery backend* and a *scheduler*.
 Manages multiple *nodes*.